When getting started playing the guitar there are a lot of names that are important to know.

 No not at all.
 In fact there are some advantages to playing without them.

 The range of sounds that are obtainable from a fretless instrument are much greater!
 In fact, some eastern music is only possible thanks to this instrument.

 But to most guitar players, especially in the western part of the world, the frets are part of the appeal and magic of the instrument!

 If you consider a violin or a stand-up bass which have no frets, they use a bow to play the strings.

 If you were to simply pluck a string on either of the two, you would notice the sound decay rather quickly.
 This bow is used to continually excite the string and keep it vibrating.

-The reason for this is that the string pinched between the wooden fingerboard and the players finger cause the string to die off early.
+The reason for this is that the string pinched between the wooden board and the players finger cause the vibration to stop early.

-Now, if we consider the string being pressed against a hard fret rather than a soft finger, the string can vibrate much longer.
+Now, if we consider the guitar string being pressed against a hard fret rather than a soft finger, it can vibrate much longer.
 The allows the note to ring out longer until it is inaudible.